horanly/blog/docs/views/javascript/ES6-ES10.md

   let a = 10;
 }

-console.log(a); // ReferenceError: aaaa is not defined
+console.log(a); // ReferenceError: a is not defined
 ~~~